Big-Fig/Fediverse.app/README.md

 ## Known issues

-* Text not selectable, but you can copy or share whole statuses
+* Text is not selectable, but you can copy or share whole statuses
-* Instances with special chars like `ü` not supported
+* Instances with special chars like `ü` are not supported

 ## Data gathering